amalik2/malik2-CountBook/README.md

-In order to run this successfully through Android Studio, Instant Run must be disabled (APK split lib defined multiple times error otherwise).
+If there is an "APK split lib defined multiple times" error: disable Instant Run

 1. Click on the file menu on the top left of the Android Studio toolbar.
 2. Click on the settings button in the dropdown menu